 “An Anatomy of Characteristics in Dynamic Trading,” with Matthew Spiegel and Tao Huang, working paper, 2021.
-(SSRN version coming soon)
+SSRN version

 We propose testing the joint and marginal power of characteristics in predicting returns via their contribution to a dynamic trading algorithm (e.g., Kyle 1985).
 Applying optimal trading portfolios to a sample of 147 characteristics over 1980-2019 confirms that characteristics can jointly deliver significant out-of-sample returns (23% annually).
 However, most characteristics (88%) fail to supply independent information to dynamic trading — removing these subsumed characteristics can further enhance the optimal portfolio returns to 33.7%.
 Our analysis further reveals a leading role played by Fama-French-Carhart factors as informative characteristics.

 “Measuring Mispricing in the Global Market: An ADR-benchmarking Perspective,” with Massimo Massa, Diyi Wang, and Yang (Gloria) Yu, working paper updating in 2021.
 (SSRN version coming soon)